-Well, this is a nice segue… what follows is a photo of me flexing my bulging bicep muscles in front of a flock of cows at Billings Farm and Museum in Woodstock.
+Well, this is a nice segue… what follows is a photo of me flexing my bulging bicep muscles in front of a flock of cows at Billings Farm and Museum in Woodstock, VT.
 Here’s how this ridiculous picture happened.

 Husband: “Make a pose.
 Oh my gosh — the cows are tromping towards you!”

 Me: “I will flex my muscles to show I’m not afraid!”

 Husband: “Really now?”